Emergency Dentist Corbin

 If you are worried about the cost of emergency dentistry, you can rest assured that our Corbin dental team will provide you with an estimate and explain all of the financial solutions available to you before providing the necessary restorative care.
 In the meantime, you can read on to learn why the price varies, if dental insurance usually covers a portion of the cost, and more!

 Are you curious why the cost of emergency dentistry varies?
 The short answer is that every situation is different!
-For example, one patient may be struggling with a sharp, stabbing pain when they bite down and the next may have lost a tooth while playing sports.
+For example, one patient may be struggling with a sharp, stabbing pain when they bite down, and the next may have lost a tooth while playing sports.
 In fact, even if two patients visit us with the same symptoms, like a toothache, they might need two different treatments depending on the extent of the dental damage.
+It is impossible to guess the extent of your needs over the phone, so seeing you in person is essential to be more accurate with both the diagnosis and the expected costs.

 Does Dental Insurance Cover Dental Emergencies?

-It’s possible that your dental insurance will cover both the emergency exam as well as a portion of the cost of the necessary restorative care.
+It’s possible that your dental insurance will cover both the emergency exam and a portion of the cost of the necessary restorative care.
 In other words, you should absolutely familiarize yourself with your dental benefits!
 If you need any help, don’t hesitate to ask our Corbin dental team.
-We have extensive experience working with a wide variety of providers, so we can review your benefits, answer any questions you have, file the claims on your behalf, and help you get reimbursed quickly.

 Other Options for Making Dental Emergencies Affordable

 If you don’t have dental insurance, don’t stress.
 After all, that’s just one of the financial solutions we offer!
-We also happily accept payment plans with CareCredit, which is a trusted third-party financier.
+We also happily accept payment plans with Cherry or CareCredit, which are trusted third-party financiers.
 All you need to do is determine your monthly budget, take a look at their options, and pick the one that works best for you.
 That way, you can space out your payments into smaller chunks instead of paying for the entire thing at once.

 Keys to Preventing Dental Emergencies

-If you’re worried about the pain, stress, and cost that come with dental emergencies, we have good news: many of them are largely preventable!
+If you’re worried about the pain, stress, and cost that come with dental emergencies like a toothache, we have good news: many of them are largely preventable!
 If you are interested in learning how you can protect your smile from harm, then keep reading to learn a few of our team’s recommendations.

 Schedule a Dental Visit Every Six Months